franneck94/Vscode-C-Cpp-Runner/README.md

 # VSCode C/C++ Runner

-🚀 Compile and run your C/C++ code with ease. 🚀
+🚀 Compile, run and debug single or multiple C/C++ files with ease. 🚀

 This extension provides tasks to compile, run and debug your C/C++ code.
 It does not only compile single C/C++ files but also multiple files.